7 Best Green Cleaners for Your Home (and 4 to avoid)

 Floor Cleaner: Common Good

-Common Good is good for all types of flooring — stone, wood, tile, linoleum, bamboo — which is one of the biggest reasons it’s top of the green cleaner list for me.
+Common Good is good for all types of flooring—stone, wood, tile, linoleum, bamboo—which is one of the biggest reasons it’s at the top of the green cleaner list for me.
 There are very targeted eco-friendly floor cleaners, but who wants four bottles for their four kinds of flooring when you can have one bottle that does it all?
 What I love about Common Ground’s formula is that it doesn’t leave a residue behind.
-I was sad to find a lot of them did.
+I was sad to find that a lot of them did.
 This was especially true on our tiled kitchen floor.
-It looked super clean and then a few hours later shoe prints were showing up.
+It looked super clean, and then a few hours later, shoe prints were showing up.
 That doesn’t happen with this cleaner.

 Glass Cleaner: Better Life